cdap-guides/cdap-bi-guide/README.rst

   cdap-cli.sh send stream purchases "Bob,   10,      apple"

-Now that purchase events have been sent to CDAP, they can be explored with a BI tool such as *Pentaho Data Integration*.
+Now that purchase events have been ingested by CDAP, they can be explored with a BI tool such as *Pentaho Data Integration*.

 #.
-Download *Pentaho Data Integration* and unzip it, if not done already.
+Download *Pentaho Data Integration* and unzip it.
 #.
 Before opening the *Pentaho Data Integration* application, copy the
    ``<cdap-standalone-dir>/lib/co.cask.cdap.cdap-explore-jdbc-<version>.jar``
-   file to the ``<data-integration-dir>/lib`` directory*.
+   file to the ``<data-integration-dir>/lib`` directory.
 #.
 Run *Pentaho Data Integration* by invoking ``<data-integration-dir>/spoon.sh`` from a terminal.
 #.
 Open ``<src-dir>/resources/total_spend_per_user.ktr`` using "File" -> "Open URL"

    This is a Kettle Transformation file exported from Pentaho Data Integration.
 This file contains a transformation that calculates total spend of a customer based on purchase events above.
-   The transformation has several components or ``steps``:
+   The transformation has several components or steps:

  * ``CDAP Purchases Dataset`` is a step which uses ``PurchasesDataset`` as an input source.
 It pulls all of the stored purchase events from CDAP.
  * The ``Product Catalog CSV`` step is another source of data, which pulls in a table from a locally defined csv file.
    This table contains a mapping product name to product price, so that we can put a pricing on the purchase events.
  * The ``Join Rows`` step joins the two data sources on ``product`` column, hence adding price information to the purchase event.
-  * We use the ``Product Cost Calculator`` step to multiple purchase.quantity by price to get the total cost for the purchase.
+ * We use the ``Product Cost Calculator`` step to multiply ``purchase.quantity`` by ``price`` to get the total cost for the purchase.
-  * The ``Sort on Customer`` simply sorts all of the rows by customer so that the next step can aggregate on price.
+ * The ``Sort on Customer`` sorts all of the rows by customer so that the next step can aggregate on price.
  * The ``Aggregate by Customer`` groups the rows by customer and aggregates on the total cost per purchase.
 This results in a table that is a mapping from customer name to a total amount spent by that customer.

 #.
 Double click on the CSV file input step, and change the filename to point to ``<src-dir>/resources/prices.csv``

    .. image:: docs/images/edit-csv-input-file.png

 #.
 To run this transformation , click "Action" -> "Run" -> "Launch".
 #.
-Once the transformation has completed executing, click on the *Group by Customer* step to preview the total spend
+Once the transformation has completed executing, click on the *Group by Customer* step to preview the total amount
-   by customer.
+spent by customer.

    .. image:: docs/images/preview-data.png